 Common high-pass FIR-based filter design methods include least squares, Kaiser Window, and equiripple.
 Common IIR-based filter design methods include elliptic, Butterworth, Chebyshev (Type-II and Type-I).

 What is hpf?
 High pass filters(hpf) facilitate the flow of signals which surpass the cutoff point.
-The signals suppressed are those which fall below the threshold-signals that fall beneath the cutoff point.
+The signals suppressed are those which fall below the threshold-signals that fall beneath the cutoff frequency point.
 Such types of signals are usually undesirable and are hence duly suppressed.
 The suppression subsequently produces a steady flow of focused signals.

 High Pass Filters are significantly important.
 They have various uses as is outlined below.